Should It Be Illegal To Be A Stay-At-Home-Mom? One Columnist Thinks So

 — Edwin Clark (@GunnyClark) March 25, 2017

-In a column written for The Daily Telegraph, the Marquand makes the controversial argument that being a stay-at-home mom should be illegal in Australia in response to a recent Organisation for Economic Co-operation and Development’s (OECD).
+In a column written for the Daily Telegraph, the Marquand makes the controversial argument that being a stay-at-home mom should be illegal in Australia in response to a recent Organisation for Economic Co-operation and Development’s (OECD).
 According to that report, Australia is losing out economically because so many stay-at-home moms never return to the workforce, depriving the nation of their skills.

 What’s more?
 According to the OECD report and Marquand’s article, stay-at-home moms are contributing to the very serious economic issue of Australia continuing “to languish in the bottom third of OECD member states when it comes to female employment.”

-Hearkening back to French feminist Simone de Beauvoir, who was famously quoted speaking along the same lines, Marquand blames mothers who choose to mother rather than work Australian economic woes.
+Hearkening back to French feminist Simone de Beauvoir, who was famously quoted speaking along the same lines, Marquand blames mothers who choose to mother rather than work for Australian’s economic woes.

 “No woman should be authorized to stay home to raise her children.
 Women should not have that choice, because if there is such a choice, too many women will make that one.”